Dhanvarsha Finvest Ltd leads losers in 'B' group

 -

-Vineet Laboratories Ltd, GFL Ltd, Mangalam Seeds Ltd and S.M.
-Gold Ltd are among the other losers in the BSE's 'B' group today, 30 March 2022.
+Renaissance Global Ltd, Supreme Infrastructure India Ltd, Nila Spaces Ltd and Shyam Century Ferrous Ltd are among the other losers in the BSE's 'B' group today, 01 April 2022.

-Vineet Laboratories Ltd, GFL Ltd, Mangalam Seeds Ltd and S.M.
-Gold Ltd are among the other losers in the BSE's 'B' group today, 30 March 2022.
+Renaissance Global Ltd, Supreme Infrastructure India Ltd, Nila Spaces Ltd and Shyam Century Ferrous Ltd are among the other losers in the BSE's 'B' group today, 01 April 2022.

-Vineet Laboratories Ltd lost 6.03% to Rs 49.1.
-The stock was the second biggest loser in 'B' group.On the BSE, 15772 shares were traded on the counter so far as against the average daily volumes of 4504 shares in the past one month.
+Renaissance Global Ltd lost 5.43% to Rs 811.75.
+The stock was the second biggest loser in 'B' group.On the BSE, 16591 shares were traded on the counter so far as against the average daily volumes of 9520 shares in the past one month.

-GFL Ltd tumbled 6.01% to Rs 74.25.
-The stock was the third biggest loser in 'B' group.On the BSE, 76998 shares were traded on the counter so far as against the average daily volumes of 35127 shares in the past one month.
+Supreme Infrastructure India Ltd tumbled 4.96% to Rs 12.26.
+The stock was the third biggest loser in 'B' group.On the BSE, 18911 shares were traded on the counter so far as against the average daily volumes of 2340 shares in the past one month.

-Mangalam Seeds Ltd shed 5.51% to Rs 84.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 3184 shares were traded on the counter so far as against the average daily volumes of 2207 shares in the past one month.
+Nila Spaces Ltd slipped 4.94% to Rs 3.85.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 3.3 lakh shares were traded on the counter so far as against the average daily volumes of 1.56 lakh shares in the past one month.

-S.M.
-Gold Ltd corrected 5.00% to Rs 120.75.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 66263 shares were traded on the counter so far as against the average daily volumes of 24417 shares in the past one month.
+Shyam Century Ferrous Ltd dropped 4.84% to Rs 23.6.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 6.66 lakh shares were traded on the counter so far as against the average daily volumes of 1.77 lakh shares in the past one month.

 Powered by Capital Market - Live News